OwenLutwyche/summer26-csc-honours/week6/ai.md

 ### 3. USA Variant Handling
 **Problem**: USA mode produces 3× features (gene-S, gene-U, gene-A), making the feature space large and harder to interpret.
 **Solution**: I asked Claude how to collapse these variants.
-Claude assisted in implementing the `collapse_usa()` function that sums S/U/A variants back to gene-level expression.
+With Claude's help, I implemented the `collapse_usa()` function that sums S/U/A variants back to gene-level expression.

 ### 4. Small Dataset Dimension Errors
 **Problem**: The toy dataset (19 genes, 109 cells) caused errors in PCA, neighbors, and HVG selection when using standard parameters.